oils-for-unix/course/README.md

 Right now, this is just an idea for attracting new contributors to Oils.

+(Should the course also be about writing?
+I think writing helps spread the word.
+And I also think that, contrary to some opinions, writing is objective.

+Typical problem: there could be too much material that takes too long.
+)

 ---

+T4A stands for "theory and four actions".
 This course is:

+- *Theory-oriented*
-- *Theory-oriented* - we introduce concepts with *words*, aiming to give **crisp definitions** that are *invariant* across technologies.
+  - We introduce concepts with *words*, aiming to give **crisp definitions** that are *invariant* across technologies.
-  - That is, this course will use shell, Python, and C, but the ideas are **not** specific to those technologies.
-  - If you feel overwhelmed by the "tech treadmill", learning theory can be an antidote.
-  - These words and concepts that can aid communication with other engineers (and with LLMs, in certain cases).
-- *Action-oriented* - you can't learn just by reading!
-Reading is too passive;
-  knowledge must be tested.
-  - We use **Unix shell** to express and test our actions.
-  - Another way to test your understanding is to **write** for an audience.

-T4A stands for "theory and four actions":

-- We introduce the theory
+- Then we aim to express **four** actions using **Unix shell**
-- Then we use **two** different technologies, invoked from shell, to type the **wrong** thing first, and then we come up with the **right** thing.
+  - We may use **two** different technologies, like Python and C.  First we type the **wrong** thing, and then we come up with the **right** thing.
 So that's a total of 4 actions:
   - (A, wrong)
   - (A, right)
   - (B, wrong)
   - (B, right)
+- Another way to test your understanding is to **write** for an audience.

 The goal is to learn the concept/theory, rather than the specific technology.

+Notes:

+- On theory:
+  - This course will use shell, Python, and C, but the ideas are **not** specific to those technologies.
+  - If you feel overwhelmed by the "tech treadmill", learning theory can be an antidote.
+  - These words and concepts that can aid communication with other engineers (and with LLMs, in certain cases).
+- On action:
+  - You can't learn just by reading!
+Reading is too passive; knowledge must be tested.

 ## Prerequisites